hunter-college-ossd-spr-2020/project-evaluation/blockly_evaluation.md

 ### Summary
 Do you think  this is a project to which it would be possible to contribute in the course of a semester?
-* I personally find this project quite boring, although the level they require seems to be attainable for me.
+* The level this project requires seems to be attainable for me.
 I wouldn't be opposed to work on this project, and of the ones I've seen so far, this does seem the most interesting of the bunch.
-So in summary, I do think this is a project the would be possible to contribute to the entire semester.
+So in summary, I do think this is a project that would be possible to contribute to the entire semester.